Bionic (software): Relationship to the NDK

 Platform code uses Bionic directly, but third-party developers use the Android Native Development Kit (NDK).
-Many third-party developers still target older OS releases, which contributes to a widespread belief that bionic lacks many features.
+Many third-party developers still target older OS releases, which contributes to a widespread belief that Bionic lacks many features.
 Gingerbread exported 803 functions from libc but Oreo exports 1278 (a 1.6x increase).

 Historically the NDK and the platform diverged, but NDK r11 and later have replaced NDK forks with their current platform equivalents.
 This work initially focused on the GCC and Clang compilers.

 Prior to NDK r14, when "unified" headers were first offered on an opt-in basis, the NDK had forked copies of the platform headers for different API levels.
 This meant that header-only fixes (fixes to constant or structure definitions, for example) weren't available to most NDK users because they'd be targeting an older API level, but platform fixes were only going in to the current platform headers.
 In the Oreo development period the platform headers were annotated with API level information so that the same set of headers can be used for all API levels, with only those functions available at the developer's targeted API level being visible.
 These are the so-called "unified" headers, and have been the default since NDK r15.

-Prior to NDK r16, the NDK linked a library called libandroid_support.a to code using libc++.
-This provided functions required by libc++ that weren't in old OS releases.
+Prior to NDK r16, the NDK linked a library called libandroid_support.a to code using libc++ to provide functions required by libc++ that weren't in old OS releases.
 This wasn't the same code used by the platform and introduced numerous bugs (such as breaking positional arguments to the printf family in any code that used libc++).
-In NDK r16 libandroid_support.a still exists, but is now built directly from platform source (current at the time the NDK is built).
+From NDK r16 to r25, libandroid_support.a still existed but was built directly from the then-current platform source at the time each NDK was built.
+From NDK r26, libandroid_support.a is gone, because all OS versions still supported by the NDK contain everything needed by libc++.